hainingpan/HartreeFock_GPT/Prompt_template.md

 ## Expand interaction
 **Prompt:**
 You will be instructed to expand interaction term {symbol} in the MF quadratic term {symbol}.
-If you find the interaction form factor in {symbol} does not contain any momentun that is not in the summation sign.
+If you find the $V(q)$ in {symbol} does not contain any momentum that is not in the summation sign.
 The interaction term is already expanded.
 No action to perform on interaction term.
 Otherwise, you will expand {symbol} by replacing {momentum} with the momentum {momentum}.
 Return {symbol} with expanded interaction.